 - Repairs on Your house

 Often times in real estate, a buyer’s first offer is counter offered by the seller.
 This sparks the negotiations and offers that are communicated by the buyer’s and the seller’s respected agents.
-Some buyer’s automatically accept the seller’s terms and agree to the sale, leading to a closing.
+Some buyers automatically accept the seller’s terms and agree to the sale, leading to closing.
 However, this doesn’t always happen because both parties involved want the best deal possible so you must be ready and prepared for a negotiation process.
-Let’s jump right in to some important tactics to remember while negotiating!
+Let’s jump right into some important tactics to remember while negotiating!

-Additionally, there are going to be other things about the home that are unsatisfactory to you that do not need to be mentioned as it relates to the property directly.
-When you're negotiating stick to being positive and how great of a home it is, you're far likely to win the best deal if you can win over the sellers emotions!
+Additionally, there are going to be other things about the home that is unsatisfactory to you that do not need to be mentioned as it relates to the property directly.
+When you're negotiating stick to being positive and how great of a home it is, you're far likely to win the best deal if you can win over the seller's emotions!

 When you are in a highly stressful situation such as trying to buy or sell a home, it’s easy to let your emotions get the better of you.
 Instead of letting this happen, take control of your emotions.
 You do not want to make any irrational decisions, especially if it means making a bad investment.
 It is best to get other opinions and hear why you might be making the wrong or right decision.
 Always remember that there are other options out there so don’t feel like this deal is your last chance during negotiations.

-There are many way for you to find certain details of homes for sale or neighborhoods online by searching through the local real estate listings and any public records.
-Knowing as much about the property and the surrounding homes will give you a better idea where to stand when making an offer.
-It is also important to try and get some information on the other party.
+There are many ways for you to find certain details of homes for sale or neighborhoods online by searching through the local real estate listings and any public records.
+Knowing as much about the property and the surrounding homes will give you a better idea of where to stand when making an offer.
+It is also important to try and get some information from the other party.
 Why are the sellers moving out?
-Why are the buyer’s looking to buy and how motivated are they?
+Why is the buyer looking to buy and how motivated are they?
 When you have knowledge of the other party it puts you in a better position to walk away with a winning deal, so make sure you do your research first!

 Most times, lenders require certain repairs to be handled before they will loan any money out.
 This will slow down the process and the seller is usually stuck with having to repair any problems with the home.
 A speedier route that some sellers tend to take is offering the buyer a credit when the home is sold so that the buyers can take care of the repairs themselves.
 They will save money on the purchase of the home from the credit they receive to go towards the repair cost.